Post-Processed Kinematic (PPK) Survey Data with Emlid Studio

 The number yy represents the year (e.g., .26O → 2026).

-Check the supplementary at the end of this tutorial for details about how to select correct data files.
+See Supplementary (S3.
+How to Choose the Correct CORS Data and S4.
+More details about NCN data and products) at the end of this tutorial for details about how to select correct data files.

 - Rover: